-Follow the instructions in "5.3.2 (3) Installing an extension board (a) Removing the cover of the equipment" to remove the cover of the equipment.
+Follow the instructions in "5.3.2 Installing and removing the cover of the equipment" to remove the cover of the equipment.

 (b) Removing the jumper socket

 Remove the jumper socket from the JP2 pins.

 Save the jumper socket in a safe place for later use when you want to restore the original setting.